 Buckman Area Groundwater Monitoring Reports

-The City's Biennial Monitoring Program Reports summarize the impacts from the pumping of Buckman Wells 10-13 on the groundwater and wells in the nearby area:
+The City's Biennial Monitoring Program Reports summarize the impacts of the pumping of Buckman Wells 10-13 on the groundwater and wells in the nearby area:

 - 2022 Monitoring Program Report